roaked/roaked.github.io/content/docs/2code/2is/_index.md

 ![raster](https://live.staticflickr.com/65535/53353039340_0f9b1f0747_w.jpg)

-It was aimed to comprehensively analyze the behaviour of the dynamic system "Rasteirinho," initially proposed for studying its "control system".
-The primary objective was to discern the impact of specific inputs on the system's behaviour.
-To achieve this, real-time simulations were executed using Matlab and relevant toolboxes such as the [System Identification Toolbox](https://de.mathworks.com/help/ident/).
-These simulations allowed the acquisition of transfer functions employing diverse time and frequency-based methodologies.
+I wanted to understand how a cool robot called "Rasteirinho" works when told to perform certain tasks, and how it reacted to certain commands.
+To achieve this, real-time simulations were executed using Matlab and relevant toolboxes such as the [System Identification Toolbox](https://de.mathworks.com/help/ident/) and its reactions were studied.
+This helped understanding how the robot behaved when asked to do different things.

-Subsequently, I would classify it in the following sections:
+Subsequently, I would classify this study in the following sections:

 - Deterministic Systems Analysis: The preliminary focus was on deterministic systems, where a consistent input produced a predictable output.
 This phase provided foundational insights into the system's response under controlled and repeatable conditions.